-Before roads were improved, railways provided faster, more reliable transport.
-By 1875 a line stretched from Auckland to Mercer to connect with river boats.
+Until roads were improved, railways provided faster, more reliable transport.
+By 1875 a line from Auckland connected with riverboats at Mercer.
 The railway reached Ngāruawāhia in August 1877, Frankton (near Hamilton) in December 1877, Ōhaupō in June 1878 and Te Awamutu in 1880.
 Once Māori permitted railway construction through the King Country, the line continued south and Auckland and Wellington were finally connected in 1908.
-Meanwhile, branch lines linked Hamilton with Cambridge (1884), the thermal spas of Te Aroha (1886) and Rotorua (1894), and the goldmining centres of Thames (1898) and Waihī (1905).
+Meanwhile, branch lines linked Hamilton with Cambridge (1884), the thermal spas of Te Aroha (1886) and Rotorua (1894), and the gold-mining centres of Thames (1898) and Waihī (1905).

 From the 1920s airfields were constructed around the region by local aero clubs.
 Hamilton’s first aerodrome, at Te Rapa, served some commercial air traffic from 1928, but in 1935 another airfield was developed at Rukuhia, south of Hamilton.
 War intervened, and the airfield was an air-force base from 1942 until 1946, when it became a civilian airport again.
-In the 1960s Hamilton Airport’s runways were paved to suit modern aircraft, and a new terminal opened in 1966.
-When Kiwi International Airlines, begun by entrepreneur Ewan Wilson, offered direct flights between Hamilton and Australia from 1994 until 1996, an international terminal was built and runways were extended.
+In the 1960s Hamilton Airport’s runways were paved to carry modern aircraft, and a new terminal opened in 1966.
+When entrepreneur Ewan Wilson’s Kiwi International Airlines offered direct flights between Hamilton and Australia in the mid-1990s, an international terminal was built and runways were extended.

 In the 1860s and 1870s most Waikato farmers raised cattle and sheep, and grew root and grain crops.
-From 1882 refrigerated shipping allowed perishable goods to be sent to Britain, where there was an expanding market for butter and cheese.
-Would-be dairy farmers snapped up Waikato land because it was ideal for cows – flat or rolling – with high rainfall and sunshine hours, and mild winter temperatures that allowed grass to grow nearly all year round.
+From 1882 refrigerated shipping allowed perishable goods to be sent to Britain, where there was a growing market for butter and cheese.
+Would-be dairy farmers snapped up Waikato land because it was ideal for cows – flat or rolling – with year-round rainfall, abundant sunshine, and winters that were mild enough for grass to grow nearly year-round.

 Electricity powered the machines that revolutionised the Waikato dairy industry.
-By 1921 the Horahora hydro dam on the Waikato River supplied electricity to dairy farms throughout the region.
-Four years later at least six dairy factories and 1,000 milking machines were run by electricity.
+From 1921 the Horahora hydro dam on the Waikato River supplied electricity to dairy farms throughout the region.
+Within four years at least six dairy factories and 1,000 milking machines were run by electricity.

-Many Waikato swamps had been drained by land companies in the 1800s, but drainage schemes continued into the 1900s.
+Many Waikato swamps had been drained by land companies in the 1800s, and drainage schemes continued into the 1900s.
 Topdressing of peat and alluvial soils with superphosphate and lime slowly improved pasture.
-The replacement of Shorthorn cattle by Ayrshire, Jersey, Holstein and Friesian breeds lifted the quality of dairy herds.
+The replacement of shorthorn cattle by Ayrshire, Jersey, Holstein and Friesian breeds lifted the quality of dairy herds.

-Small dairy factories were established in Waikato from the 1880s, but by 1910 there were two main companies – the New Zealand Dairy Association and the Waikato Co-operative Dairy Company, whose owner, William Goodfellow, was a strong supporter of mechanisation.
+Small dairy factories were established in Waikato from the 1880s, but by 1910 there were two main companies – the New Zealand Dairy Association and the Waikato Co-operative Dairy Company, whose owner, William Goodfellow, was an enthusiast for mechanisation.
 Milking machines saved farmers time, letting them add to their herds and increase milk production.
 Farm cream separators eliminated the need to take milk to creameries for separation before factory processing.
 The Department of Agriculture worried that these new machines were unhygienic and that tainted dairy products would undermine New Zealand’s export market.
 Goodfellow educated his suppliers in the proper use of machinery, and managed to win the department over.